Chester C. Bolton: Politics

 He served as member of the Lyndhurst Village Council from 1918 to 1921.

 Bolton served in the Ohio State Senate during 1923–1928, and served as its president pro tempore in 1927 and 1928.

 He served as delegate to the Republican National Convention in 1928.

 Bolton was elected as a Republican congressman representing Ohio's 22nd congressional district to the Seventy-first and to the three succeeding Congresses, serving from 1929 until 1937.
 He served as chairman of the Republican Congressional Campaign Committee in 1934 and 1936.

 He was an unsuccessful candidate for reelection as congressperson in 1936 to the Seventy-fifth Congress.

 Bolton was elected to the Seventy-sixth Congress, again representing the 22nd district, serving from January 3, 1939, until his death in October 1939.
 His wife, Frances P. Bolton, was elected to serve out his term and was repeatedly reelected by the 22nd District through the late 1960s, serving for 29 years.

-Death
+Death and burial

 Chester C. Bolton died on October 29, 1939, in Cleveland.
 He was interred in Lake View Cemetery.
 Oliver P. Bolton, his son, was interred there in 1972.
 Frances P. Bolton, his wife, was interred there in 1977.